SpardaMarco/PokerGameServer/README.md

 ## Communication

-The communication between the server and the client is done using a custom message protocol and channels Most of the classes implemented for this purpose are inside `connection/protocol` directory.
+The communication between the server and the client is done using a custom message protocol and channels.
+Most of the classes implemented for this purpose are within the `poker.connection.protocol` package.

 The communication can be divided into two main parts:
 - **Messages**